 The left and the right sides have rubber paddings for maximum grip and to avoid slippage.
 The left side has two buttons with the arrow marks.
 The combination of the button with ˅ and the top button would decrease the DPI level.
 The combination of the button with ˄ and the top button would increase the DPI level.
 Pressing the top button once at a time will change the color of the lighting.
 Lighting can be turned off as well.

 The backside of the mouse has a label pasted on it.
-The Cooler Master brand logo is printed on the top left side of it followed by the Devastator 3.
+The Cooler Master brand logo is printed on the top left side of it followed by the cooler master devastator 3 review.
 The mouse model no SGB-3000-KKMF1-US is printed under the bad code.
 There are two rubber mountings on the left and right sides on the top and the on the bottom to avoid slippage.
 Avago Optical sensor is visible in the middle section.

 The mouse and keyboard in the Cooler Master Devastator 3 Combo are RGB capable, with seven different backlight options to choose from.
 Personalize your setup with custom color pairings to mix and match to your other PC accessories.
 These colors are, Red, Green, Blue, Yellow.
 Light Blue, Purple and white.
 Lighting effect can be turned off as well.